awwx/meteor-wiki/Getting-Started-with-Auth.md

 Since subscriptions are long-lived, Meteor reruns a client's subscriptions when its user ID changes (eg login or logout).

-2. The "accounts" smart package defines a new Meteor.Collection called "users".
+2. The "accounts-base" smart package defines a new Meteor.Collection called "users".
 We've written several packages that manage this collection using both third party services such Facebook and Google (via OAuth2) and old fashioned usernames and passwords.